How Quickly Can You Recover?

 The cost of downtime to a business can widely vary, based on the seasonality of the organization, how they have been affected and more importantly how long the downtime lasts.
 One of the main costs will come from how the downtime affects the ability of the organization to continue interacting with customers, whether receiving or fulfilling orders.
 The cost of downtime for North American businesses alone is estimated to be approximately $700 billion annually.

 Choosing a technology to suit you

-With downtime and cyber-attacks, threatening to cost your organization thousands, it is necessary to ensure that you have a technology and supplier that is suitable for helping to protect you.
+With downtime and cyber-attacks, threatening to cost your organisation thousands, it is necessary to ensure that you have a technology and supplier that is suitable for helping to protect you.
 No two environments are the same so choosing a solution that can be implemented with flexibility will help in the long run, ensuring that backups scale to meet new needs and the ability to recover is not impeded.

-Should disaster strike, an organizations priority will be restoring its most valuable data and to get back to operational capacity by invoking disaster recovery and business continuity plans.
+Should disaster strike, an organisations priority will be restoring its most valuable data and to get back to operational capacity by invoking disaster recovery and business continuity plans.
 Traditional backup and recovery methods, such as tape, will cost time, money and resources and could take weeks to get your data back.
 On-site copies of data or backups may be damaged in a disaster and be redundant when looking to restore.
-With Redstor InstantData organizations have the ability to prioritise data for restore, ensuring that data can be restored on demand and accessed immediately.
+With Redstor InstantData organisations have the ability to prioritise data for restore, ensuring that data can be restored on demand and accessed immediately.
 By pulling requested blocks of data from Redstor’s secure platform, users can access data without having to wait for a full file, folder or server to be restored first, all while the rest of your data is being recovered in the background.